 Handmade Lavender Soap

-To make homemade soap, you’ll need soap melts, lavender essential oil, dried lavender leaves, and a soap mold.
+To make homemade soap, you’ll need lavender essential oil, lavender essential oil, dried lavender leaves, and a soap mold.
 You can always make soap from scratch with lye, but I’ve never tried.
 Using soap melts is much faster and easier.
 Last year my 9 and 11 year-old daughters made soaps as gifts, and it was a perfect DIY project for them.

 Melt a few squares of soap melts in a glass container, following the instructions that come with your soap melts.
 Add a few drops of essential oils and some crushed herb leaves.
 I used lavender because the aroma is very relaxing, but you could use any fragrant herb and its oil.
 Mix the oil and leaves into the soap and pour the warm liquid into the soap mold.
 Let it cool somewhere it won’t be disturbed.